Robust Federated Inference: Conclusion

 \subsubsection{Acknowledgments}

 Rafael is partially supported by the French National Research Agency and the French Ministry of Research and Higher Education.
-The joint work of Nirupam and Rafael is also supported in part by the CNRS through the International Emerging Action (IEA) program.
+The joint work of Nirupam and Rafael is also supported in part by the CNRS through the International Emerging Action (IEA) program and the French National Research Agency through the ANR TuLIP.
+This work has also been partly supported by the Swiss National Science Foundation, under the project ``FRIDAY: Frugal, Privacy-Aware and Practical Decentralized Learning'', SNSF proposal No. 10.001.796.